taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `src/example/pegtl/parse_tree.cpp`

-A small example which shows how to create a parse tree for a given grammar using [`<tao/pegtl/contrib/parse_tree.hpp>`](#taopegtlcontribparse_treehpp).
+A small example which shows how to create a parse tree for a given grammar using [`<tao/pegtl/contrib/parse_tree.hpp>`](Parse-Tree.md).

-The example shows how to choose which rules will produce a parse tree node and which rules will store the content.
-The example also shows how to add additional transformations to the parse tree to transform it into an AST-like structure or to simplify it.
+The example shows how to choose which rules will produce a parse tree node, which rules will store the content, and how to add additional transformations to the parse tree to transform it into an AST-like structure or to simplify it.

 Running the example with a slightly longer expression: